 - If the two of you have decided you will wait until you can divorce or dissolve your civil partnership consensually after 2 years of separation

 - If one partner is currently unwilling to divorce or dissolve the partnership at all and the other partner intends to divorce after 5 years of separation

 The terms of a separation agreement can be discussed in mediation, in the collaborative process or using traditional solicitor-to-solicitor negotiation techniques.

-Please call Jeremy, Sue, Adam, Gail, Simon or Tricia on 01223 443333 if you would like further information about obtaining a separation agreement.
+Please call Jeremy, Kathryn, Adam, Gail, Simon or Tricia on 01223 443333 if you would like further information about obtaining a separation agreement.